 The End.
 We’ve reached it.
-As we put another year behind us I thought a look at THE END, literally,

-  would be a great way to wrap up 2018.
-And thanks to American artist Ed Ruscha, we have plenty of
+As we put another year behind us I thought a look at THE END, literally, would be a great way to wrap up the year.
+And thanks to American artist Ed Ruscha, and his creative depictions of the two words, we have plenty of beautiful examples.

-  beautiful examples.

 Ed Ruscha The End

 “The End” paintings and works on paper are an important body of work by American Pop artist Ed Ruscha.
 Depicting final film frames, he presents the words ‘The End’ in various calligraphies sprawled against monochromatic backdrops.
 Executed as paintings, works on paper, mixed media. lithographs and even as video, the artist’s depictions emulate projections of old, poorly-preserved film reels.

 The artist first began working on these pieces in Venice, California in 1991 when he created The End #1.
 Ruscha continued with variations on the theme through 2006 with the production of The End #66.

 “Ruscha’s The End paintings are “a series of canvases that portray scratched and scarred end titles from old movies, pay[ing] tribute to the imminent obsolescence of film technology” – Ralph Rugoff, ‘Heavenly Noises’, in: Exh.
 Cat., London, Hayward Gallery, Ed Ruscha: Fifty Years of Painting, 2009, pp. 23-24).

 Writer Mary Richards adds that the series “shows a fascination for the material aspect of cinema.
 The idea of ‘scratches on the film’ recalls 1960s works by experimental film-makers such as Stan Brakhage and Bruce Conner, whose scratched, painted and collaged negatives created extraordinary effects” (Mary Richards, Ed Ruscha, London 2008, p.
 119).